 They have relatively small core builds.
 Angular 2 with the RX package weights under 800KB where the React library with the React DOM component reaches around 100KB.
 A smaller bundle offers greater speed.
 Since there are many optimizations you can use, both should be of comparable speed when used for small to mid-sized applications.

-Angular might have longer rendering time when dealing with hundreds of requests.
+Angular might have a longer rendering time when dealing with hundreds of requests.
 This is because it’s based on a real DOM (Document Object Model) which by design updates each HTML object in the structure.
 React only targets virtual DOM elements that need change without re-rendering the component tree.

 Since Angular was built as a full framework, it comes pre-packed with features such as the HttpClientModule or the RouterModule you’ll find necessary to expand your web app.